orbant12/Clippify/README.md

 ## Problems and Solutions

-1. **ASR Network only accept mp3 / wav files:** To solve this problem, I needed to convert a copy of the mp4 to mp3 and upload it to the storage as two seperate files with the same ID (ID.mp4, ID.mp3).
+### 1. ASR Network only accept mp3 / wav files

+To solve this problem, I needed to convert a copy of the mp4 to mp3 and upload it to the storage as two seperate files with the same ID (ID.mp4, ID.mp3).
 For this solution I have made the storage architecture so every user has his own file named with his UID with these inside - userID/FolderID/FileID/ where ID.mp4, ID.mp3, ID.transcript will take place.

-2. **CORS Isolation for SharedArrayBuffer:** After considering the limitations, I have decided to use CORS Isolation to be able to use FFmpeg for trimming, converting, timeline bar and thubnail extraction.
+### 2. CORS Isolation for SharedArrayBuffer

+After considering the limitations, I have decided to use CORS Isolation to be able to use FFmpeg for trimming, converting, timeline bar and thubnail extraction.

-3. **CORS Isolated Storage Access:** Google Console
+### 3. CORS Isolated Storage Access

+Google Console

-4. **Rich Text Editor State Extraction for Cross Platform Accessability:** Implemented secure user authentication and managed data flow using Firebase, ensuring a robust and scalable user management system.
+### 4. Rich Text Editor State Extraction for Cross Platform Accessability

+Implemented secure user authentication and managed data flow using Firebase, ensuring a robust and scalable user management system.
-5. **:** Developed a dynamic system that reflects real-time changes in the Firebase database, demonstrating skills in live data synchronization.

-6. **Lexical Editor for Rich Text Editor State Management:** Created a lexical editor for managing rich text editor states, showcasing expertise in front-end development and state management.

-7. **Stripe API Integration:** Implemented Stripe API for payment processing, including setup, proper JSON data fetching, and secure storage of payment information for features like invoices, prices, and subscription states.

-8. **Plain CSS Styling: ** Each Page has its own .css file, layout, and position made with flexbox, components styling written inside the page where the component is placed, there are two types of color themes. (#dark, #light)

-10. **Own Policies and Terms of Use:** Drafted and implemented custom policies and terms of use, highlighting a commitment to legal and ethical considerations in software development.

 ---